adamgoucher/laravel-cloudwatch-logs/readme.md

-## Logger for Aws Cloud Watch
+## Secure Logger for Aws Cloud Watch

 ### Breaking Change for version dev-master

-Here is the documentation for the PHP vendor to work with Laravel for sending logs to AWS CloudWatch.
+Here is the documentation for the PHP vendor to work with Laravel for sending logs to AWS CloudWatch use security policy without full access to CloudWatch.
 ### Installation

 `composer require diephp/laravel-cloudwatch-logs`

-OR manual add to composer.json:
+or manual add to composer.json:
 `"diephp/laravel-cloudwatch-logs": "dev-master"`
 ```json
 ...